Skip to Main Content

 However, you should still be careful and remember these two things:

-• Don't embedded or link to a video that you know (or should know) was infringed (recorded illegally).
+• Don't embed or link to a video that you know (or should know) was infringed (recorded illegally).
 In that case, you could still be held liable.

 • Provide a good faith citation